Hermiston Church of Christ

 Submits her mettle to her husband’s authority to the glory of God.

-She says what needs to be said, without being boisterous or coarse.
+Says what needs to be said, without being boisterous or coarse.

-She is not afraid to give her heart away.
+Is not afraid to give her heart away.

 Is not afraid to not smile at the dirty joke.